 Demag AC 140

-The Demag AC 140 offers superior off-road and rough terrain mobility as well as fast speeds on public roads and highways.
+The Demag AC 140 offers superior off-road and rough terrain mobility.

 As the largest, most mobile cranes available, all-terrain cranes combine the mobility of a truck mounted crane and the maneuverability of rough terrain cranes.
 This makes the Demag AC 140 the perfect tool for remote construction sites with no road access, such as installation of oil and gas pipelines, the erection of wind turbines, lifting of heavy concrete building segments, and other construction and heavy haul applications.